We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Camo up, cover your face, maybe throw on a white jacket.
 Get under some windsocks.
 Use your blind bag as a headrest and lie on a decoy bag if the field is muddy.
 Cost: $0.

-The Best Electronic Callers for Light Goose Hunting
+The Best Electronic Callers for Snow Goose Hunting

 In the days before electronic callers, if you shot 20 or 30 spring snow geese in a day you told people about it.
 Electronic callers make 100-bird days possible.